bobjiang/SimpleDAO/README.md

   * Utopia https://www.utopialabs.com/
   * Dework https://dework.xyz/
   * etc
+* What is SimpleDAO
+  * How does SimpleDAO work
+  * What problems does it solve
+  * What are in SimpleDAO
+* Decision-making in DAO
+  * voting and consensus
+  * adding or removing DAO members
+  * coping disputes and conflicts
-* The categories of DAOs
+* The categories of DAOs (aka.
+DAO cases or 'successful DAOs')
 * The problems for DAO
 * DAO cases
   * GitcoinDAO